radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 |	| %7C
 =	| %3D

-Table 21: Special Character Encoding

 An example LDAP filter of:
 (|(cn=Lisa Grady)(sAMAccountName=Lisa Grady)(uid=Lisa Grady))
 <br> Would need converted to: <br> (%7C(cn%3DLisa%20Grady)(sAMAccountName%3DLisa%20Grady)(uid%3DLisa%20Grady))

 **Dereferencing Alias Entries**

-RadiantOne Universal Directory stores supports alias entries as defined in RFC 22521.
+RadiantOne Directory stores supports alias entries as defined in RFC 22521.
 Alias entries point to/reference another entry in the directory.
 The attribute containing the location of the target entry (DN) is aliasedObjectName and the object class associated with these entries is alias.
 When a client requests an alias entry, they can indicate if they want the alias dereferenced or not.
 The indicators are outlined in the table below.

 >[!warning]
 >Dereferencing alias entries is only supported on base-level searches.
 One-level and subtree searches are not supported at this time.